ybogdanov/history-timeline/README.md

 make: *** [data/sources/pantheon.json] Error 2
 ```

 If you have git-lfs installed, then the data files will be downloaded right when the repository is cloned.
-Otherwise there will be a text "pointers" in place of data files.
-To download them, you have to fetch them with git-lfs tool.
+Otherwise, there will be a text "pointers" in place of data files.
+To download them, you have to fetch them with the git-lfs tool.
 In case you install git-lfs after you cloned the repository, you can use `git lfs pull` command to replace "pointers" with the actual files.

 ```
 $ git lfs ls-files